 As gear companies push ultralight technology to its limits we’re seeing an increase in multi-functional outdoor equipment.
 Modern rain ponchos are made from extremely lightweight materials.
 They’re rain jackets, wind jackets, pack covers, shelters, sunscreen, and picnic blankets all in one.

-Who knows what they’ll transform into next.
+Who knows what they’ll transform into next?
 Poncho backpacks?
 Poncho sleeping bags?
 Poncho trail-runners?
 That last one might be stretching the imagination a bit, but the others are real possibilities.

-For short day hikes, I still prefer a rain jacket, but once I strap on a backpack it’s poncho or no go.
+For short day hikes, I still prefer a rain jacket, but once I strap on a backpack it’s a poncho or no go.
 What’s your preference?

 Related Content